 Now, I am not talking about fraud or abuse here.
 That is not the issue.
-The issue is that we are increasingly putting a burden on our DDS people to make very difficult decisions about who-on an unclear borderline, gets on the program and who does not unclear borderline-gets on the program and who does not.
+The issue is that we are increasingly putting a burden on our DDS people to make very difficult decisions about who-on an unclear borderline-gets on the program and who does not.